-The name of the field study Management and Production Engineering Course title Management of drying processes Language English Type of the course obligatory Level of study Second-cycle studies Form of study S - full-time Year of study II Semester of study 2 Number of ECTS credits (contact/non-contact) 4 (2/2) Academic title/degree, name and surname of the person responsible for the course Professor dr. Dariusz Dziki Didactic unit offering a course Department of Thermal Technology and Food Process Engineering Objective of the course The objective of this course is to acquaint students with the characteristics of the drying process, food drying methods, alterations that occur in food during this process, the influence of drying on food quality, structural solutions of drying machinery and devices, as well as their computational specifications.
-Learning outcomes Knowledge: 1.
+The name of the field study Management and Production Engineering Course title Management of drying processes Language English Type of the course obligatory Level of study Second-cycle studies Form of study S - full-time Year of study II Semester of study 2 Number of ECTS credits (contact/non- 4 (2/2) contact) Academic title/degree, name and surname of Professor dr. Dariusz Dziki the person responsible for the course Didactic unit offering a course Department of Thermal Technology and Food Process Engineering Objective of the course The objective of this course is to acquaint students with the characteristics of the drying process, food drying methods, alterations that occur in food during this process, the influence of drying on food quality, structural solutions of drying machinery and devices, as well as their computational specifications.
+L corning outcomes Knowledge: Learning outcomes 1.
 Possesses fundamental knowledge in the field of the basic theory and techniques of food drying, essential for understanding the phenomena occurring during this process.
-2. Familiar with basic methods, techniques, tools, and materials used to solve simple engineering tasks in the domain of food drying engineering.
+2. Familiar with basic methods, techniques, tools, and materials 2.
+Painnar with basic methods, techniques, tools, and materials used to solve simple engineering tasks in the domain of food drying engineering.
 Skills: : Applies acquired knowledge to resolve and communicate regarding issues related to food drying.
 Can prepare and deliver a brief presentation dedicated to solving a problematic task concerning food drying.
 Social competence: 1.
 Think and act in an entrepreneurial manner and understand the need to constantly learn and inspire others Pre-requisites Production management and services Course contents The lectures cover: Advanced drying methods: Foam drying, stem drying, dry aid drying.
 Heat and mass transfer in these drying methods.
 Modeling of the drying process.
 Using of ultrasounds and microwaves in drying.
 Drying machines calculation.
 Changes in food quality during dehydration.
 Optimal drying parameters.
 Comminution of dried products.
 The classes include: Explore sorption and desorption isotherms through experiments, demonstrating how equilibrium is achieved during the drying process.
-Encourage collaborative projects where students can design and conduct experiments related to drying processes, fostering teamwork and problem-solving skills. o Analyze real-world case studies of drying applications in the food industry, discussing challenges, innovations, and the impact of drying on product quality.
+Encourage collaborative projects where students can design and conduct experiments related to drying processes, fostering teamwork and problem- solving skills. o Analyze real-world case studies of drying applications in the food industry, discussing challenges, innovations, and the impact of drying on product quality.
 Provide practical insights into the structure and operation of various dryers, including convective dryers, contact dryers, freeze dryers, fluidized bed and spray dryers, radiative dryers, dielectric, and microwave dryers.
+References Drying Technologies for Foods Fundamentals and Applications, 1st Edition Edited By Prabhat K. Nema, Barjinder Pal Kaur, Arun S. Mujumdar 2019, ISBN 9781138733084.